Through the Judge's Eyes: Inferred Thinking Traces Improve Reliability of LLM Raters: Conclusion

 Although SFT is effective, it is limited to LLMs for which weights are available to update.
 In more common cases, we have access to the state-of-the-art model through black-box APIs only.
 To steer their behavior, we need to synthesize more effective prompts in the same way that we refine the annotation codebook for human raters.
 Following the procedure described in Sec~\ref{sec:method}, we generate two refined annotation codebooks for each task using traces from \texttt{DeepSeek-R1} and \texttt{gpt-oss-120b}, respectively.
 We test the effectiveness of these refined codebooks on four powerful LLMs from different model providers: \texttt{Claude-4-Sonnet}, \texttt{Gemini-2.5-Flash}, \texttt{GPT-5}, and \texttt{DeepSeek V3.1}.
 We adopt a temperature of $1.0$ and sampling probability mass cutoff of $0.95$ for inference.

 \paragraph{Improved Agreement with Human Judgments. } Table~\ref{tab:human_llm_agreement_revised} shows the \textbf{improved average agreement between four LLM raters and human judgments}.
 On average, the codebooks refined by \texttt{DeepSeek-R1} traces improve human-LLM Kendall's $\tau$ from 0.316 to 0.361 (a 14.2\% improvement), and the codebooks refined by \texttt{gpt-oss-120b} traces improve $\tau$ to 0.341 (a 7.9\% improvement), showing a consistent improvement.
 Additionally, the ratings obtained by prompting more advanced LLMs with the refined codebook outperform those by fine-tuned smaller LLM raters (in Table~\ref{tab:full_sft}).
-This highlights the effectiveness and practicality of refining the annotation codebook.

-\paragraph{Improved Inter-Rater Reliability.} Crucially, \textbf{the refined codebooks also improve inter-rater reliability among different LLM raters}.
+This highlights the effectiveness and practicality of refining the annotation codebook. \paragraph{Improved Inter-Rater Reliability.} Crucially, \textbf{the refined codebooks also improve inter-rater reliability among different LLM raters}.
 Table~\ref{tab:llm_llm_agreement_revised} shows that the average inter-rater agreement (ICC$_3$) increases from 0.580 to 0.621 with the thinking traces inferred by \texttt{DeepSeek-R1}.
 The benefits are most pronounced on tasks with relative objective criteria, such as correctness of \textit{Chatbot Response} and \textit{Translation}.
 Conversely, on highly subjective tasks like evaluating the engagement of \textit{Short Story}, the refined codebooks can sometimes increase disagreement between LLM raters.
-However, this is not necessarily a negative indicator: the original codebook may have induced high but superficial agreement by promoting a shared systematic bias among the LLM raters.
-By providing more nuanced guidance, the refined codebook reduces this shared bias, causing the models to better reflect the natural and sometimes divergent distribution of human judgments.
+We hypothesize that this decrease is not necessarily a negative indicator: the original codebook may have induced high but superficial agreement by promoting a shared systematic bias among the LLM raters.
+By providing more nuanced guidance, the refined codebook might be reducing this shared bias, potentially leading the models to better reflect the natural and sometimes divergent distribution of human judgments.

 \paragraph{Qualitative Analysis of Annotation before and after Refinement.}

 The example in Figure~\ref{prompt:annotation traces example} provides a clear illustration of how the refined codebook improves rater alignment.
 Initially, using the original codebook to evaluate a story (ground truth rating: 2), the two LLM raters produce divergent and incorrect scores.
 This disagreement stems from two core flaws in the original guide.